Have you been listed on the National Tenancy Database (NTD)? Here’s what you need to know.

 If a prospective agent checks a tenancy database to see if your name is listed, this may be recorded on an enquiries list.
 This is not the same as being listed on a tenancy database.
 An enquiries list is a record that someone has checked your rental history, and it will not typically affect your ability to rent.

-There could be other information included in a tenant report that is publicly available through other data sources, such as:
+The tenant report could include other information that is publicly available through other data sources, such as:

 - Court judgements, writs and summonses